 Two main metabolic disorders affect the liver.

 This disease is sometimes called iron overload disorder.
 Your body absorbs too much iron from food.
-The extra iron is stored all over the body, including the liver and pancreas.
+The extra iron is stored all over the body.
+This includes the liver and pancreas.
 The extra iron can harm these organs.
 Hemochromatosis is an inherited disease.
 This means it is passed down through families.
-It can lead to liver disease, liver failure, liver cancer, heart disease, arthritis, skin darkening, and diabetes.
+It can lead to liver disease, liver failure, and liver cancer.
+It can also lead to heart disease, arthritis, skin darkening, and diabetes.

 With this disease, your body keeps too much copper in the liver.
 Over time, the damaged liver releases copper into the blood.
 This inherited disease can harm the kidneys, brain, and eyes.
 It can lead to severe brain damage, liver failure, and death.

 Sometimes, other metabolic liver conditions occur.
 These include alpha-1antitrypsin deficiency, Gaucher disease, and cystic fibrosis-related liver disease.
 Some are more common in children.

 The purpose of this study was to quantify and describe the amount of waste generated by an Emergency Department, identify deviations from waste policy and explore areas for waste reduction.

 Our publication keeps health care professionals up to date on the latest research and clinical advances from Mass General.

 News and notes from the largest hospital-based research program in the United States